KSP-KOS/KOS/doc/source/structures/misc/resource_transfer.rst

         * - :attr:`STATUS`
           - string
           - Get only
-          - The text status of the transfer (eg Inactive, Transferring, Failed)
+          - The string status of the transfer (eg "Inactive", "Transferring", "Failed")
         * - :attr:`MESSAGE`
           - string
           - Get only